esign/laravel-linkable/README.md

 #### External links
 In case you set the `dynamic_link_type` as `external` the `dynamic_link_url` field will be used.
+The value of this field should be a valid URL, e.g. `https://www.example.com`.

 ### Storing linkables
 Instead of using a regular `MorphTo` relation, this package ships with a `SingleColumnMorphTo` relation.
-Some CMS, including our own, do not allow for morphable relations based on two columns, e.g. `linkable_type` and `linkable_id`.
+Some CMS, including our own, do not allow for morphable relations based on two columns, e.g. `dynamic_link_linkable_type` and `dynamic_link_linkable_id`.
-The `SingleColumnMorphTo` combines both the type and id fields into a single column, e.g. `linkable_model`.
+The `SingleColumnMorphTo` combines both the type and id fields into a single column, e.g. `dynamic_link_linkable_model`.
 The value for this single column is stored in the `{model}:{id}` format, e.g. `post:1`.
+You're able to use both a fully qualified class name or a value from your application's [morph map](https://laravel.com/docs/9.x/eloquent-relationships#custom-polymorphic-types), just like a regular morphTo relation.

 Note that this approach is not ideal and more complex queries using this relationship may not work as expected.
-In case you're able to you may overwrite the `linkable` relation to use Laravel's default `MorphTo` relationship.
+In case you're able to you may overwrite the `dynamicLinkLinkable` relation to use Laravel's default `MorphTo` relationship.

+### Linkables overview
-In case you want an overview of all possible linkables you may create a [MySQL view](https://dev.mysql.com/doc/refman/5.7/en/create-view.html) that creates a [union](https://dev.mysql.com/doc/refman/5.7/en/union.html) of all possible models that can be linked to:
+To create an overview of all possible linkables you can create a [MySQL view](https://dev.mysql.com/doc/refman/5.7/en/create-view.html) that creates a [union](https://dev.mysql.com/doc/refman/5.7/en/union.html) of all possible models that can be linked to:

 ```php
 DB::statement('